rocco8620/FSTK/README-package.md

 pip install fstk
 ~~~

 3\.
-To start the app search for `FSTK` on your app finder or run
+First start the app with the following command, **for the following runs a finder shortcut will be available**

 ~~~
 python -m fstk